Takeshi Kevin Musgrave

 PyTorch Metric Learning

+I built this code library (which now has over 6000 GitHub stars) to simplify metric learning, a type of machine-learning algorithm used in applications like image retrieval and natural language processing.
 This library offers a unified interface for metric-learning losses, miners, and distance metrics.
 It includes code for measuring data-retrieval accuracy and for simplifying distributed training.
 It also includes an extensive test suite and thorough documentation.

 PyTorch Adapt